sUSDe — Risk Report

 Pendle PT-sUSDe is the highest-leverage sUSDe wrapper.
 The typical loop:

 The Aave-Ethena footprint of $6.4–6.6B (as of April 2026) is primarily this loop.
-Against ~$5.9B USDe total float, the loop exposure structurally exceeds unit supply on a leveraged basis.
+Against a ~$4.5B USDe total float (June 2026), the loop exposure structurally exceeds unit supply on a leveraged basis — and because the float has been contracting while the loop has not, that gap is widening rather than closing.
 Chaos Labs has explicitly debated USDe risk caps and looping concentrations on Aave governance forums — see the underlying USDe retail report and the live Aave governance forum for the ongoing risk-parameter conversation.

 For retail sUSDe holders not actively running these loops, the practical implication is systemic risk transmission: a USDe stress event would cascade through Aave / Morpho / Pendle liquidations at scale, propagating into broader DeFi well before USDe itself would solvency-fail.
 This is the largest tail risk for the broader ecosystem, not for sUSDe holders directly — but it’s worth understanding the system you’re connected to.